 2. [Wo]Man hours – Those of you reading this know firsthand that HR departments are grossly under-staffed.
 Even with an IT professional dedicated to HR, the ratio of information volume to people hours is going to tip the scales on the data side every time.
 You might (or might not) be surprised to find out that that the single most widely used tool for HR reporting is an Excel spreadsheet – not optimal!

 Many organizations that contact us for help have HR transactional systems but need help organizing and presenting the data.
-ZeroedIn provides our clients with a complete solution that incorporates both a data lake for staging raw data and an analytics data-warehouse model – two necessary steps before we can even begin to analyze and interpret their workforce data.
+ZeroedIn provides our clients with the best workforce analytics software that incorporates both a data lake for staging raw data and an analytics data-warehouse model – two necessary steps before we can even begin to analyze and interpret their workforce data.
 This is a dual model approach:

 1. Staging Model